cudmore/triggercamera/readme.md

+Please see the most up to date documentation at: [http://blog.cudmore.io/triggercamera/][http://blog.cudmore.io/triggercamera/]

 # Trigger Camera

 This is a Raspberry Pi camera that responds to digital TTL pulses to start and stop video acquisition during an experiment.
 During video acquisition, external events such as frame times on a scanning microscope are watermarked on the video and saved to a text file.